 In order to qualify for the reimbursement for weed control on private land the landowner must perform the following:

 - The landowner must hire a certified pesticide applicator with a valid service license to provide invasive plant treatment recommendations and a cost estimate.
 A list of potential service providers is provided by NWIPC with the application.
 The cost must be within industry standards.
 Only invasive species on the list included with the application are eligible for treatment.

 - Complete and submit the Landowner Weed Removal Rebate application form.

 - You will receive a letter from NWIPC advising you of the acceptance of your application and confirmation of reimbursement.

-- Complete and submit the Rebate Request Form to NWIPC once the treatment is completed.
-Remember to include a copy of the applicator’s day sheet, treatment area maps, applicator certificate number and expiry date, and service license number and expiry date to the NWIPC Field Coordinator.
+- Complete and submit the Rebate Request Form to NWIPC once the treatment is completed and you have paid the contractor.
+Remember to include a copy of the applicator’s invoice, treatment area maps, applicator certificate number and expiry date, and service license number and expiry date, and send to NWIPC Communications and Outreach Assistant.

 - The annual deadline for rebate requests will be November 15th.